Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Cincinnati Bengals 34, Baltimore Ravens 23

 The Bengals are 2-0 for the first time since 2015 and have all the confidence in the world as they head into a two-game road stretch against the Panthers and Falcons.
 Andy Dalton and A.J.
-Green proved their connection is alive and well with three touchdowns together in the first half, which bodes well for the future of the team's offense. -- Katherine Terrell
+Green proved their connection is alive and well with three touchdowns in the first half, which bodes well for the future of the team's offense. -- Katherine Terrell

 Joe Flacco goes from the place where he struggles the most (Cincinnati) to his comfort zone, back home next week at M&T Bank Stadium to face the Broncos.
 When playing at home in September, Flacco is 16-2 with 31 touchdowns and eight interceptions.
 His passer rating is 99.5. -- Jamison Hensley